-Baroness Butler Sloss, retired English Judge and the first female Lord Justice of Appeal;
+Baroness Butler Sloss, a retired English Judge and the first female Lord Justice of Appeal;

-Ben Habershon, head of Company and Commercial Law at Wheelers LLP;
+Ben Habershon, a head of Company and Commercial Law at Wheelers LLP;

-Carol Thatcher, journalist and daughter of Margaret Thatcher;
+Carol Thatcher, a journalist and daughter of Margaret Thatcher;

-Cherie Blair, CBE, QC (known professionally as Cherie Booth, QC);
+Cherie Blair, a CBE, QC (known professionally as Cherie Booth, QC);

 Joshua Rozenberg, formerly the BBC’s Legal Affairs Correspondent and now the Legal Affairs Correspondent for The Daily Telegraph;